Felix Römer: Kameraden

-The murder of the Jews was an "open secret" among the soldiers.
-While there were some supporters of the killing of Jews, the majority rejected this approach.
-For most of the soldiers there were apparently limits.
+Anti-semitism was systematic and the Holocaust was an "open secret" among the soldiers, though primarily as rumour.
+While there were some supporters of the killing of Jews, the majority rejected it.
+While a small group of POWs, who Römer identified as having a "fanatical worldview", even boasted of war crimes, for most of the soldiers there were apparently limits.
 The book finds these included violence against women and children or against defenseless Soviet POWs.
-But in the reality of the war, Römer concludes, the group dynamics were often stronger than moral scruples.
+But in the reality of war, Römer concludes, group dynamics were often stronger than moral scruples.